 After encouraging students to explore the text, have them consider how their own perspectives influence their responses to the letters.
 Many of the letters include the editor’s response.
 What does the editors’ response reveal about the historical moment in which the letter was written?
 What does it reveal about the perspective of the editor?

 You might ask students to step out from a study of the past to write an editorial response to the letter with nearly 100 years of hindsight.
 What advice might they offer the author of the letter, from their own perspective, living nearly a century after the column was published?
 Yes, this is anachronistic, but if it is made clear that we have stepped out from a study of the past, the assignment could help students to recognize the forces that shape the perspectives they bring to a study of history.

 You also might also consider asking students to write their own Bintel Brief.
 Depending on the level of trust you have in your classroom, you might create an assignment where students both write a letter and respond, in the role of an editor, to a letter written by one of their classmates.

 This intimate exploration of immigration can serve as an opening for students to explore their own migration stories.
 In our own ways, with our own histories, has a story of migration.
 Some of those are stories of immigration by choice, some of our histories are tied to forced migration, whether it is the experience of slavery or the trail of tears.
 Other migration stories, might be tied to internal migration, from South to North, East to West, or even from one community to another.

-Sign up below to learn more.
+Sign up for our newsletter below to learn more about our work.